makma/fingerprintjs.com/content/index/why-fpjs.md

   title: Empowering developers to solve fraud at the source
   description: As opposed to top-down, enterprise-focused fraud prevention
-    platforms, FingerprintJS prevents digital fraud by uniquely and accurately identifying users, and empowering technical teams to use that data to in a way that works for their applications.
+    platforms, FingerprintJS prevents digital fraud by uniquely and accurately identifying users, and empowering technical teams to use that data in a way that works for their applications.
   ctaText: Start Free Trial
   ctaHref: https://dashboard.fingerprintjs.com
 cardSection: